CosmWasm/wasmd/SECURITY.md

  - Once a security report is received, the core development team works to verify the issue.
  - Patches are prepared for eligible releases in private repositories.
  - We notify the community that a security release is coming, to give users time to prepare their systems for the update.
 Notifications can include Discord messages, tweets, and emails to partners and validators.
+Please also see [CosmWasm/advisories](https://github.com/CosmWasm/advisories) if you want to receive notifications.
- - 24 hours following this notification, the fixes are applied publicly and new releases are issued.
+ - No less than 24 hours following this notification, the fixes are applied publicly and new releases are issued.
  - Once releases are available, we notify the community, again, through the same channels as above.
- - Once the community is notified, we will pay out any relevant bug bounties to submitters.
+ - Once the patches have been properly rolled out, we will publish a post with further details on the vulnerability as well as our response to it.
- - One week after the releases go out, we will publish a post with further details on the vulnerability as well as our response to it.
+ - Note that we are working on a concept for bug bounties and they are not currently available.

  This process can take some time.
-Every effort will be made to handle the bug in as timely a manner as possible.
+Every effort will be made to handle the bug as quickly and thoroughly as possible.
 However, it's important that we follow the process described above to ensure that disclosures are handled consistently and to keep this codebase and the projects that depend on them secure.